Campus Recreation > Employment

 PROGRAM ASSISTANT Advancement available to current sport supervisors

-Program assistant is the highest student position within Intramural Sports.
+Program assistant is the most senior student position within Intramural Sports.
 Program assistants train, schedule and manage sports officials in their assigned activities, coordinate and schedule some sport activities and serve as extensions of the full-time staff.

 Many of our of program assistants have gone on to pursue a career in collegiate recreation.